ebm539/esp32-iot-temperature/README.md

 # ESP32-based temperature sensor

-- Reads temperature and humidity data from a HTU21D, using [this ESP-IDF component](https://github.com/lucadentella/esp32_htu21d)
+- Reads temperature and humidity data from a HTU21D, using [the HTU21D ESP-IDF component by lucadentella](https://github.com/lucadentella/esp32_htu21d)
 - Publishes the temperature and humidity data to a MQTT broker every second.
 (The ESP32 is connected to the MQTT broker using TLS, and the ESP32 is authenticated to the MQTT broker using a client certificate)

 The code quality is "duct taped together" level :)